 Brazilian authorities build temporary wall to quell deadly prison clashes

+Brazilian security officials worked to complete an improvised wall of metal shipping containers on Sunday inside a prison where rival gangs have clashed in the past week, resulting in the brutal killing of 26 inmates.
 Workers place a container to separate two factions of drug gangs during an uprising at Alcacuz prison in Natal, Rio Grande do Norte state, Brazil, January 21, 2017.
-Inmates are seen next to riot policemen during an uprising at Alcacuz prison in Natal, Rio Grande do Norte state, Brazil, January 21, 2017.

 Discussions